mebusy/notes/dev_notes/Maxq.md

 - 子任务a 执行总是 满足  Gᵢ(s')=true

-For example, in the Taxi task, in all states where the taxi is holding the passenger, the Put subroutine will succeed and result in a goal terminal state for Root.This is because the termination predicate for Put (i.e., that the passenger is at his or her destination location, because illegally put won't ternimate) implies the goal condition for Root (which is the same).This means that C(Root, s, Put) is uniformly zero, for all states s where Put is not terminated.
+For example, in the Taxi task, in all states where **the taxi is holding the passenger**, the Put subroutine will succeed and result in a goal terminal state for Root.This is because the termination predicate for Put (i.e., that the passenger is at his or her destination location, because illegally put won't ternimate) implies the goal condition for Root (which is the same).This means that C(Root, s, Put) is uniformly zero, for all states s where Put is not terminated.

 It is easy to detect caseswhere the Termination condition is satisfied.
 We only need to compare the termination predicate  Tₐ of a subtask with the goal predicate Gᵢ of the parent task.
 If the first implies the second, then the termination lemma is satisfied.